morpho-org/metamorpho/certora/README.md

 This section details how externals calls are checked to be scoped, which ensures the safety of MetaMorpho.

-### Reentrancy
+### Reentrancy and immutability

 MetaMorpho only interacts with Morpho Blue and with the loan token of the vault.
 This is checked in [`Reentrancy.spec`](specs/Reentrancy.spec).
 Informally, the loan token and the markets of MetaMorpho are trusted.
 The former is known upfront by users, while markets are added through a timelock mechanism, which allows users (or by proxy, the guardian) to make sure that this addition is aligned with the desired risk profile.

+Note also that these properties are ensured to always hold, because the contract is verified to be immutable in [`Immutability.spec`](specs/Immutability.spec).

 ### Consistent asset

 For deposit and withdraw, it is checked that markets have a the same loan token as the loan token of the vault.
 We say that such market has a consistent asset.
-The following function is verified to always return `true` and contributes to verifying the property above.
+The following function defined in [`ConsistentState.spec`](specs/ConsistentState.spec) is verified to always return `true` and contributes to verifying the property above.

 ```solidity
 function isEnabledHasConsistentAsset(MetaMorphoHarness.MarketParams marketParams) returns bool {